sajibkd/shadd/README.md

 - Must be run inside an active git repository; otherwise, `shadd` will exit with an error.
 - If a supported package manager cannot be detected, `shadd` will exit with an error.
-- Package manager detection is provided by `package-manager-detector` ([repo](https://github.com/antfu-collective/package-manager-detector), [README](https://raw.githubusercontent.com/antfu-collective/package-manager-detector/refs/heads/main/README.md)).
+- Package manager detection is provided by [`package-manager-detector`](https://github.com/antfu-collective/package-manager-detector).

 ## License